• Home

 There are two ways to get to the north side – rent a kayak and paddle across, or take the Split to Split Ferry, a small boat that plies back and forth across the channel.
 The benefit of taking the ferry is that you are able to bring your bicycle on board, which is handy for getting around on the other side.

-The Northside Beach Club (formerly Koko King) was the most popular beach on North Caye Caulker.
-As of 2023, Northside Beach Club and the adjacent hotel are technically closed due to management issues.
-However someone is still opening up the beach area each day so you can still come and enjoy the best beach on the island!
+The Northside Beach Club (formerly Koko King) was the most popular beach on North Caye Caulker, but it actually closed a few years ago.
+Howeve,r someone is still opening up the beach area each day so you can still come and enjoy the best beach on the island!

 Bring your own snacks, as the restaurant is closed, but when we visited, there was an informal bar set up.
-It has a bit of an abandoned vibe, but all the beach lounges, hammocks and in-water palapas are still set up, and you are free to use them without any charge.
+It has a bit of an abandoned vibe, but all the beach lounges, hammocks and in-water palapas are still set up, and the beach is so worth it!

 Alternatively, a new beach club has recently opened, Bliss Beach, which has a fully functioning bar and restaurant for tasty cocktails and snacks.